If this is the name of Ferrari’s first electric car, a little more imagination would have been nice | Auto Express

 Some of the technical advances made in the Purosangue will also be deployed, with the use of fully active suspension and rear-wheel steering to make the big EV drive like a Ferrari should.

 Are you excited for Ferrari's first electric car?
-Let us know in the comments section below...
+Tell us in the comments section below...

 Find a car with the experts